openpolis/op-verify/README.rst

 License
 -------

-Vedi il file LICENSE.txt
+See LICENSE.txt file
-Vedi gli autori di questo progetto nel file CONTRIBUTORS.txt
+See authors of this project in CONTRIBUTORS.txt

 -----